TheOddCaptain/mangaChapterUpdates/README.md

 # mangaChapterUpdates
-Python program that looks for mangareader.net One Piece manga chapter updates.
+Python program that looks for mangareader.net One Piece manga chapter updates and then sends a notification to windows notification center.
 To make this run automatically follow the guide(s) below (not me)

 for running the .py file on a schedule: